Chaitanya-Gumudala-1710/Robots/README.md

 ## Mobile manipulator
 ### Features

-- **Dual Arms on a Cart:** The robot features two manipulator arms mounted on a mobile cart, providing versatility in handling various objects to tansport items from one place to.
+- **Dual Arms on a Cart:** The robot features two manipulator arms mounted on a mobile cart, providing versatility in handling various objects to tansport items from one place to another place.

 - **Autonomous Navigation:** Utilizing advanced navigation algorithms, the robot autonomously moves by avoiding obstacles and optimizing its path for efficient completion for the task.